-Aside from the usual tax and investing-related questions, the most common thing readers ask me about is self-publishing — how to do it, how to get a book on Amazon, which printing company to use, how to market books, etc.
+Aside from the usual financial planning-related questions, the most common thing readers ask me about is self-publishing — how to do it, how to get a book on Amazon, which printing company to use, how to market books, etc.

 What follows are the answer to the questions I’m asked most often.
-If you have any questions left unanswered, feel free to ask.
+If you have any questions left unanswered, feel free to ask via email.

-Quick note: This article is written for writers whose goal is to publish a book as an entrepreneurial endeavor.
+Of note, this article is written from the perspective of a writer whose goal is to publish a book as an entrepreneurial endeavor.
 If your goal is simply to publish a book, and you have no goal of any financial reward, you can read the first FAQ below and ignore everything else.

 Which printing company do you use?

 CreateSpace.
-Their costs are low, and they’re very easy to use.
+Their costs are low, and they’re easy to use.

 What do you have to do to get a book selling on Amazon?